On the Structure of Double Complexes: Introduction

-With this background at hand, let us survey the main new applications: First, the following refined notion of quasi-isomorphism is particularly well-behaved (see also \cite{cirici_model_2019} and \cite{neisendorfer_dolbeault_1978} for studies of different notions of quasi-isomorphism from a model-theoretic point of view.):
+With this background at hand, let us survey the main applications: First, the following refined notion of quasi-isomorphism is particularly well-behaved (see also \cite{cirici_model_2019} and \cite{neisendorfer_dolbeault_1978} for studies of different notions of quasi-isomorphism from a rational homotopy theoretic point of view.):

-\begin{defintro} A morphism of bounded double complexes $A\longrightarrow B$ is called an \textbf{$E_r$-isomorphism} ($r\in\Z_{>0}\cup\{\infty\}$) if it induces an isomorphism on the $r$-th page of both Frölicher spectral sequences.
+\begin{defintro}[Def. \ref{def: quiso}] A morphism of bounded double complexes $A\longrightarrow B$ is called an \textbf{$E_r$-isomorphism} ($r\in\Z_{>0}\cup\{\infty\}$) if it induces an isomorphism on the $r$-th page of both Frölicher spectral sequences.
 Write $A\simeq_r B$ if such a morphism exists. \end{defintro}